zenml-io/zenml/examples/whylogs/README.md

 # Profiling Datasets with WhyLogs/Whylabs

-Data logging and profiling is a an important part of any production ML pipeline.
+Data logging and profiling is an important part of any production ML pipeline.
 [Whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles.
-Whylogs profiles can be visualized locally or uploaded to the WhyLabs platform where more comprehensive analyses can be carried out.
+Whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analyses can be carried out.

 ZenML integrates seamlessly with Whylogs and WhyLabs.
 This example shows how easy it is to enhance steps in an existing ML pipeline with Whylogs